dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Based on Binary JSON; BSON.

-Organized in Group of Documents  Collections
+Organized in Group of Documents and Collections

 Auto-Sharding in order to scale horizontally.